 - Create an equation and constant sheet with the equations and constants that you consider relevant for solving problems.

-- Answer the questionnaire by 1500 AST the day before class.
+- Answer the questionnaire by the deadline

 You can find the powerpoint presentation of this unit here.

-This video explains the difference between S(IV) and S(VI).
+A: This video explains the difference between S(IV) and S(VI).